A. The mercy of God to Hezekiah.

 4. (6) The promise of deliverance from the Assyrian threat.

 b.
-The connection of the two promises indicates that one would confirm the other.
+I will deliver you…and I will defend this city: The connection of the two promises indicates that one would confirm the other.
 When Hezekiah recovered his health, he could know that God would also deliver him from the Assyrians.

 5. (7-8) A sign to confirm the promise.